chauby/chauby.github.io/_posts/Updating/2023-03-1-Daily Paper 04.md

 ### [34_Advances in Computer Vision-Based Civil Infrastructure Inspection and Monitoring](https://linkinghub.elsevier.com/retrieve/pii/S2095809918308130)

+- This paper is a overall introduction about how the computer vision technology is applied in civil infrastructure condition assessment.
+Inspection applications and monitoring applications will be respectively described.
+Take the inspecting the bridge's structure for example, it is hard and time-consuming to install sensors and the following maintenance will be very expensive.
+Therefore, use computer vision technology to monitor the bridge's structure is very crucial.
+Unsupervised learning technology and optical flow techniques are suitable for the monitoring method.

+- The inspection applications are made up of two steps: Firstly, utilize UAVs for remote automated data acquisition; Secondly, use computer vision techniques to perform data processing and inspection.
+Automated damage detection has three methods:(1) Heuristic feature extraction methods: Apply a threshold or a machine learning classifier to the output of a hand-crafted filter for the particular damage type (DT) of interest.
+(2) Deep learning-based damage detection: Using machine learning techniques or relying on a combination of heuristic features together with a classifier.
+(3) Change detection：Building a baseline representation of the structure and compared against using data from subsequent inspections.

 ### [34_A Review of Vision-Laser-Based Civil Infrastructure Inspection and Monitoring](https://www.mdpi.com/1424-8220/22/15/5882)

 ### [34_Computer Vision Based Health Monitoring in Railway Infrastructure](https://scholars.cityu.edu.hk/en/theses/theses(175fc3f7-e188-4dd1-bb41-2557fdc56a05).html)